What is the PMI, and why is it important for traders?

 It’s important to bear in mind that CFDs are leveraged derivatives.
 While leverage can lower the cost of opening a position, it will also amplify both potential profits and losses.
 When trading with leverage, it’s vital to manage your risk properly.

-Here are a few things to keep in mind when using a PMI for speculation or investment:
+Here are a few things to keep in mind when using a PMI for speculation:

 - Commodities: an improving manufacturing PMI could induce business managers to further expand output.
 This increase in demand for input commodities, in turn, could drive up commodity prices.
 The reverse is also true

 - Forex: as noted above, widespread economic growth often leads to inflation.
-To curb inflation, central banks like the BoE may raise interest rates to dampen spending.
+To curb inflation, central banks like the Bank of England may raise interest rates to dampen spending.
 When this happens, the local currency may appreciate as investors buy the currency in order to earn the now-higher rate of interest on offer

 - PMIs are survey-based, and attempt to measure the performance of the manufacturing, services and construction sectors in near-real time